sigstore/gitsign/README.md

 -----END CERTIFICATE-----
 ```

-Notice that **the Rekor entry key uses the same cert that was used to generate
+Notice that **the Rekor entry uses the same cert that was used to generate
 the git commit signature**.
 This can be used to correlate the 2 messages, even
 though they signed different content!